bryantco/bryantco.github.io/docs/_posts/2022-09-11-hyde-park-express.md

 title: "Summer on the Hyde Park Express"
 ---

+## Motivation
-This summer, I rode the Hyde Park Express (#2) bus every Tuesday and Thursday on my way to and from the UChicago Urban Labs office in downtown Chicago.
-The bus winds through Hyde Park and Kenwood -- two neighborhoods (community areas) close to my heart -- then runs express up Lake Shore Drive to reach the Chicago Loop.
-As a tribute to the scenic route and the incredible time I had as a summer data intern, I decided to gather some data on the Hyde Park Express's ridership during the last morning I went in-person to the Urban Labs office (September 1).
+Every Tuesday and Thursday this summer, I rode the Hyde Park Express (#2) bus to and from the UChicago Urban Labs office in downtown Chicago.
+The bus winds through Hyde Park and Kenwood, then runs express up Lake Shore Drive to reach the Loop.
+As a tribute to the scenic route and the incredible time I had as a summer data intern, I decided to gather some data on the Hyde Park Express's ridership during the last morning (September 1) I went to the Urban Labs office.

+## Mapping the Hyde Park Express
-The map below represents my best shot at visualizing this data, and at practicing my GIS skills.
-The circles each represent one stop on the Hyde Park Express route.
-They are sized relative to the total number of
+The two maps below represent my best shot at visualizing this data and at practicing my GIS skills.
+The size and color of the bubbles on the **first map** depict the net entries (entries minus exits) at each stop on the 2 route; purple corresponds to the most negative amount of net entries, blue and green to a moderate positive amount, and yellow to the most extreme positive amount.
+Rephrased slightly, its goal is to allow the beholder to inspect which stops are popular mass entry or mass exit stops.

+The bubbles on the **second map** only differ in size, with larger bubbles corresponding to higher passenger traffic (entries plus exits).
+You can **hover over** the bubbles on both maps or **click** them to see the corresponding data for each stop.

 <div class="container">